RConsortium/IDEA-WG/conduct/code-of-conduct.md

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we've received harassment complaints, or privately warn third parties about them if we believe that doing so will increase the safety of `<EVENT>` participants or the general public.
 We will not name harassment victims without their affirmative consent.

 Conference staff will also provide support to victims, including, but not limited to: